moroccan-competitive-programmers/codeit-v4/README.md

 - **Author** : Mouad
 - **Description**:
+  - given a tree, find number of paths having plaindrom strings
 - **Solution**:
     - Store at each node, the number of occurrences of each string from root to he vertices in the subtree of that node.
 And do a DFS to find the answer to the problem.
 The naive algorithm would result in MLE or TLE O(n^3)